abhilashshettigar/Kubernetes/README.md

 # Kubernetes
-Learning and Advance Stuff related to Kubernetes with every comment and Readme
+Learning Basic and Advance Stuff related to Kubernetes with every comment and Readme

 ### Mac OS
 ```sh